newrelic/docs-website/src/data-dictionary/events/K8sCronjobSample/specStartingDeadlineSeconds.md

   - K8sCronjobSample
 ---

-The deadline in seconds for starting the Job if it misses scheduled time for any reason.
+The deadline in seconds for starting the job if it misses scheduled time for any reason.